Skip to main content

 Results posted to GitHub

 MergeWatch posts a Check Run with a status and conclusion, plus inline review comments on the relevant lines.
-The review record is written to DynamoDB with a 90-day TTL.

 The multi-agent pipeline